fpoljcic/js-vs-rust/README.md

 JS vs Rust
 ============

 This repository is used for development of a web app used for research purposes.
 It demonstrates the difference in performace between JavaScript and Rust compiled into WebAssembly.
+The app can be checked at the following [link](https://js-vs-rust.herokuapp.com/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).